-So Stats Canada confirmed something that any parent who has a child in University (in Canada) already knew, that is that Tuition Fees are outstripping the Inflation rate in terms of rate increases.
+Stats Canada confirmed a point that any parent with a child in University (in Canada) already knew.
+Tuition fees are increasing faster than the inflation rate.
 Overall across Canada the average increase is 5.0% however, those lucky enough to be in Ontario (like me) saw a 5.4% rate increase (remember we are only talking tuition here, not residence fees or all those incidental fees).

 Remember that inflation has been running between 1.5% and 2.5% over the past year, so this is at best only a 100% overrun of inflation.
 Wonder what caused this?
 I have heard Universities say, it is due to lower Government grants and such, haven’t really seen a good explanation.